Nancy Reagan: Early post–White House activities

-Funeral for President Reagan
+Funeral for Ronald Reagan

 Ronald Reagan died in their Bel Air home on June 5, 2004.
 During the seven-day state funeral, Nancy, accompanied by her children and military escort, led the nation in mourning.
 She kept a strong composure, traveling from her home to the Reagan Library for a memorial service, then to Washington, D.C., where her husband's body lay in state for 34 hours prior to a national funeral service in the Washington National Cathedral.
 She returned to the library in Simi Valley for a sunset memorial service and interment, where, overcome with emotion, she lost her composure and cried in public for the first time during the week.
 After receiving the folded flag, she kissed the casket and mouthed "I love you" before leaving.
 During the week, CNN journalist Wolf Blitzer said, "She's a very, very strong woman, even though she looks frail."

-She had directed the detailed planning of the funeral, which included scheduling all the major events and asking former President George H. W. Bush, as well as former British Prime Minister Margaret Thatcher, former Soviet Union Leader Mikhail Gorbachev, and former Canadian Prime Minister Brian Mulroney to speak during the National Cathedral Service.
+She had directed the detailed planning of the funeral, which included scheduling all the major events and asking former president George H. W. Bush, as well as former British prime minister Margaret Thatcher, former Soviet Union leader Mikhail Gorbachev, and former Canadian prime minister Brian Mulroney to speak during the National Cathedral Service.
 She paid very close attention to the details, something she had always done in her husband's life.
 Betsy Bloomingdale, one of Reagan's closest friends, stated, "She looks a little frail.
 But she is very strong inside.
 She is.
 She has the strength.
 She is doing her last thing for Ronnie.
 And she is going to get it right."
 The funeral marked her first major public appearance since she delivered a speech to the 1996 Republican National Convention on her husband's behalf.

 The funeral had a great impact on her public image.
 Following substantial criticism during her tenure as first lady, she was seen somewhat as a national heroine, praised by many for supporting and caring for her husband while he suffered from Alzheimer's disease.
 U.S. News & World Report opined, "after a decade in the shadows, a different, softer Nancy Reagan emerged."